-It all starts exactly where you never want to end up: Westfield White City.
-The restaurant is eight floors up a tower in the ex-BBC Television Centre.
-An intimate 16-seat omakase extravaganza semi-lit by the glow of every Londoner’s most recurring Christmas nightmare.
+Endo at the Rotunda starts exactly where you never want to end up: Westfield White City.
+It’s eight floors up a tower in the ex-BBC Television Centre, and the intimate 10 or so-seat omakase extravaganza is semi-lit by the glow of every Londoner’s most recurring Christmas nightmare.

-So much of this experience is built on expectations.
-It starts with the anticipation of the lift ride up, and only increases when everyone around you is handed a piece of six-day aged otoro nigiri, before moaning like a Golden Raspberry nominee, as you wait, twitchily, for your turn.
-These expectations, though great, leave you feeling more Oliver Twist than anything else.
-Because there will be moments here where you pray, palm at the ready, that you’ll be given more.
+So much of Endo at the Rotunda is built on expectations.
+It starts with the anticipation of the lift ride up, and this only increases when everyone around you is handed a piece of langoustine nigiri with caviar, before moaning like a Golden Raspberry nominee, as you wait, twitchily, for your turn.
+This leaves you feeling more Oliver Twist than anything else.
+Because there will be moments where you wonder, palm ready, whether maybe, you’ll be given more.

 Only, wanting more isn’t the point.
 Every person, be it at lunch or dinner, gets their money’s worth.
 Not just in breathtaking food, but in seemingly undivided attention.
 When you are able to lock eyes and chat to the masters behind the counter, you’ll feel less like a guest and more like a groupie.

 Because really, Endo at the Rotunda is a meal, a performance, and a one man show all rolled—between two skilled hands with a dab of wasabi, a wipe of soy, and sprinkle of yuzu—into one.